Can you use a credit card at an ATM?

 Key takeaways: Can you use a credit card at an ATM?

 It’s possible to withdraw cash at an ATM using a credit card.
 This kind of transaction is called a cash advance.
-Cash advances often involve fees and a higher interest rate, making them more costly than using a debit card to withdraw cash from a checking account.
+Cash advances often carry fees and higher interest rates, making them more costly than using a debit card to withdraw cash from a checking account.

-If you like the convenience—and potential rewards—a credit card can offer, you can find out whether you’re pre-approved for a Capital One credit card.
+If you like the convenience and rewards a credit card can offer, you can find out whether you’re pre-approved for a Capital One credit card.
 It’s quick, and it won’t hurt your credit scores.